-A Burnt Child is a book formally written over the course of nearly two years, but which was being compiled and carefully incubated in the mind and heart of it's author for at least 40.
+A Burnt Child is a book formally written over the course of six years, but which was being compiled and carefully incubated in the mind and heart of it's author for at least 40.
 Unbeknownst to it's author at the time, signs of it's presence manifested themselves over 25 years ago, while sure markers of it's immanent maturity began to show in 2002.
 Finally, in 2011, things came to a head and it became clear that something had to be done.
 The ever reluctant, ever loyal boy, man, father and lifelong Mormon, became the disenchanted member and the disinclined author.

 I, Jason Draper, am that uncomfortable author.